 - (5) If a regular full-time, non-exempt employee, other than a Fire Department employee, is required to report to work more than two (2) hours prior to the start of his/her normal starting time, he/she shall be paid for four (4) hours at his/her overtime rate of pay.
 However, if an employee is required to report to work less than two (2) hours prior to the start of his/her normal starting time, or if he/she is called back in to work within two (2) hours after his/her quitting time, he/she shall be paid for the actual number of hours worked at his/her overtime rate of pay. - (6) Fire Department volunteer employees called in to work shall receive at least one (1) hour of pay per call-out.
-The Department Duty Officer, if he/she is otherwise a regular non-exempt employee of the Fire Department, shall be paid at least one (1) hour of overtime pay (time and one-half) at his/her regular fulltime, part-time or volunteer hourly rate for each Duty Call and All Department call-out.
+The Department Duty Officer, shall be paid at least one (1) hour of overtime pay (time and one-half) at his/her regular full-time, part-time or volunteer hourly rate for each Duty Call and All Department call-out.
 Regular full-time, non-exempt Fire Department Staff employees called in to work for time not annexed consecutively to one end or the other of the scheduled work day, shall receive at least one (1) hour of overtime pay per call-out.
 Fire Department call-out time shall be paid in one (1) hour increments.
-For Fire Department volunteer employees, time spent in training, engineering or similar details shall be paid in the same manner as call-out pay. - (6) Call-out pay does not apply to regular or advanced scheduled meetings, which shall be paid as time actually worked.
+For Fire Department volunteer employees, time spent in training, engineering or similar details shall be paid in the same manner as call-out pay. - (7) Call-out pay does not apply to regular or advanced scheduled meetings, which shall be paid as time actually worked.